TechEmpower/FrameworkBenchmarks/README.md

 Running the full benchmark requires at least three computers:

-* `app server` : The computer that your framework will be launched on
+* `app server`: The computer that your framework will be launched on.
 * `load server`: The computer that will generate client load.
-Aka `client machine`
+Also known as the `client machine`.
-* `DB server`  : The computer that runs all the databases
+* `database server`: The computer that runs all the databases.
+Also knonw as the `DB server`.

-This codebase (aka `TechEmpower/FrameworkBenchmarks` aka `TFB`) must be run on the `app server`.
-The codebase contains a number of `framework directories`, each of which contains one or more `framework tests`.
+This codebase (`TechEmpower/FrameworkBenchmarks` aka `TFB`) must be run on the `app server`.
+The codebase contains a number of `framework directories`, each of which contains one or more `framework test implementations`.
 While our current setup has many directories, we are working to consolidate related code into fewer directories
 with more tests per directory.

 When run, `TFB` will:
-* select which framework tests are to be run based on passed arguments
+* select which framework tests are to be run based on command-line arguments you provide
 * install the necessary software (both on the `app server` and other servers)
 * launch the framework
 * access the urls listed in [the requirements](http://www.techempower.com/benchmarks/#section=code) and verify the responses
 * launch the load generation software on the `load server`
 * gather the results